Get started

 ACL syntax

-You can write Tailscale ACLs (access control lists) in the tailnet policy file, which is expressed in human JSON (HuJSON).
+You can write Tailscale access control rules such as ACLs and grants in the tailnet policy file, which is expressed in human JSON (HuJSON).

 The tailnet policy file has the following top-level sections relating to ACLs: